JinyuanChang-Lab/DifferentiallyPrivateHDNewsvendor/data/processed/README.md

 This directory is used to store the analysis data generated from the original Corporación Favorita files.

-Run the following command from the root directory of the replication package:
+Run the following command from the root directory of the replication repository:

 ```bash
 Rscript scripts/real_data/prepare_real_data.R